 Limit onions and garlic, and other high FODMAP foods

-Vinegar-y condiments like mustard, barbecue sauce, horseradish, ketchup and tomato sauce
+Vinegar-y condiments like mustard, barbecue sauce, horseradish, ketchup, tomato sauce

-Dairy products (with the exception of probiotics like yogurt and kefir)
+Dairy products (except for probiotics like plain yogurt and kefir)

 Tofu and soy products

-Crucifers like Brussels sprouts, kale, cabbage and cauliflower (especially raw)
+Cruciferous vegetables like Brussels sprouts, broccoli, kale, cabbage, and cauliflower (especially raw)

 Fruit juices